SillyTavern/SillyTavern-Docs/Extras Installation/Installation.md

 ### Confirm extensions are enabled

-1. Open the file called `config.conf(located in ST's base install folder) in a text editor
+1. Open the file called `config.conf`in a text editor.
+The file is located in ST's base install folder.
-2. Look for the line that reads "`const enableExtensions`".
+2. Look for the line that reads `const enableExtensions`.
-3. Make sure that line has "`= true`", and not "`= false`".
+3. Make sure that line has `= true`, and not `= false`.

 ### Decide which module to use

 (This only needs to be done once)

-* When you start the Extras server, you must do so with a python command.
+* Extras is always started with a Python command line.
 * `python server.py` is the bare minimum, but it does not enable any useful modules.
-* to enable modules you must use the `--enable-modules=` argument, with a list of module names separated by commas.
+* to enable modules you must use the `--enable-modules=` modifier, with a comma-separated list of module names

 Example: `python server.py --enable-modules=caption,summarize,classify`